wonma/100-days-of-code/log.md

 **Thoughts** I really feel like I'm learning the foundation of React one by one.

+---
+### Day 5: October 17, Monday

+**Today's Progress**
+  - In React, props is a data object that can be passed from a parent component to a child component.
+  - In the parent compoment, we can pass the data using attributes in JSX syntax.
+  - In the child component, We can access the value of the data using dot notation in JSX syntax.
+  - In a nut shell, props make the compoments resuable and render dynamic data.
+  - Limitations: we cannot modify the props in the functions.
+Also the props can only flow in one direction: parent to child.
+**Thoughts** I love the usage of props!

 <!--
 ### Day 1: June 27, Monday